psipred/cgdms/README.md

 * `-i` is a protein data file as described above.
 * `-s` is a file containing protein sequences, one per line, of the same length as the sequence in the protein data file (that sequence is ignored).
 Since lines in the sequence file starting with `>` are ignored, FASTA files can be used provided each sequence is on a single line.
-* `-m` gives an optional number of minimisation steps before returning the score, default `100`.
+* `-m` gives an optional number of minimisation steps before returning the energy, default `100`.

 ### Training the system